dotMavriQ/Obsitica/README.md

-# Obsitica 1.0.0
+# Habsiad 1.0.0

 The ultimate companion for integrating Obsidian and Habitica into a powerful productivity system!

 ---

-## What is Obsitica?
+## What is Habsiad?

-Obsitica is a powerful plugin for [Obsidian](https://obsidian.md/) that integrates with the [Habitica API](https://habitica.com/apidoc/) to enhance your journaling and productivity tracking.
+Habsiad is a powerful plugin for [Obsidian](https://obsidian.md/) that integrates with the [Habitica API](https://habitica.com/apidoc/) to enhance your journaling and productivity tracking.
 It creates a seamless bridge between Habitica's gamified habit tracking and Obsidian's powerful knowledge management system.

 ### Key Features